-As well as supporting residents directly we recognise how close and effective partnerships are key to being able to deliver our priorities and to maximise our value for residents.
+As well as supporting residents directly we recognise how vital close and effective partnerships are to help us deliver our priorities and maximise our value for residents.
 We will continue to build and strengthen our collaborative working including with the districts and boroughs, the NHS and voluntary and community sector through the Sussex Integrated Care System, with schools and with care providers.

-We will also build on our work with businesses, employers and other economic partners as we take on the functions of the Local Enterprise Partnership.
+We will also continue to build on our work with businesses and other economic development partners as we collaborate to deliver the ambitious West Sussex Economic Strategy, through the newly established West Sussex Growth Board.